rust-lang/book/second-edition/nostarch/chapter15.md

 We use the `tail` method to get a reference to the `RefCell` in `a`, which we put in the variable `link`.
 Then we use the `borrow_mut` method on the `RefCell` to change the value inside from an `Rc` that holds a `Nil` value to the `Rc` in `b`.
-We've created a reference cycle that looks like Figure 15-18:
+We’ve created a reference cycle that looks like Figure 15-18:

 <img alt="Reference cycle of lists" src="img/trpl15-04.svg" class="center" />